 Grids will be screened using a Glacios cryo-electron microscope equipped with a Falcon 4 Direct Electron Detector to ensure that single-particle studies or microcrystal electron diffraction can be conducted optimally.
 Areas on grids will be prioritized for full high-resolution data collection.
 For single particle analysis, we will determine grid properties including ice thickness, particle density and particle distribution.
 Grid screening can be combined with overnight data collection.

 Automatic data collection and remote data delivery

-High-resolution data collection is conducted with the option for users to log into the DMP server at the HWI cryo-EM center via VPN to monitor the data collection process.
-Raw images and fully pre-processed micrographs are will be saved on HWI’s data storage system for 2 months and made available for the user to transfer the data onto their own servers.
+Raw images and fully pre-processed micrographs are will be saved on HWI’s data storage system for 2 months and made available for the user upon a mutually agreed upon method.

 Data analysis and structural determination